vinval/flash/README.md

 |---------------|-----------------|
 |element        |HTMLElement      |

-###### *JDom has a global object inside his parent (window) who is called jdomGlobal where you retreive each object with element property that contains the real HTMLElement
+###### *Flash has a global object inside his parent (window) who is called flashGlobal where you retreive each object with element property that contains the real HTMLElement

 ---
 # FROM OBJECT TO HTMLElement
-## JDom input
+## Flash input
 ```javascript
 {
     tag: "input",